-Among the companies that provide direct competition to Autoscope worldwide are FLIR Systems, Inc., Signal Group Inc. (Semex), Iteris, Inc. and Citilog S.A.
-Among the companies that provide direct competition to RTMS worldwide are Wavetronix, LLC, MS Sedco Inc. and Xtralis, LLC.
-Among the companies that provide direct competition to CitySync worldwide are 3M Company, Perceptics LLC, Genetec Inc. and Elsag Datamat S.p.a.
+Among the companies that provide direct competition to Autoscope video worldwide are FLIR Systems, Inc., Signal Group Inc. (Semex), Iteris, Inc. and Citilog S.A.
+Among the companies that provide direct competition to Autoscope radar worldwide are Wavetronix, LLC, MS Sedco Inc. and Xtralis, LLC.
+Among the companies that provide direct competition to Autoscope LPR worldwide are 3M Company, Perceptics LLC, Genetec Inc., Vigilant Solutions and Elsag Datamat S.p.a.
 All of these companies have working installations of their systems in the U.S. and other parts of the world.
-To our knowledge, Autoscope and RTMS have the largest number of installations as compared to their direct competitors.
+To our knowledge, Autoscope and Autoscope radar have the largest number of installations as compared to their direct competitors.
 In addition, there are smaller local companies providing direct competition in specific markets throughout the world.
 We are aware that these and other companies will continue to develop technologies for use in traffic management, security, police and parking applications.
 One or more of these technologies could in the future provide increased competition for our systems.